huggingface/peft/docs/source/task_guides/semantic_segmentation_lora.md

 pred_seg = upsampled_logits.argmax(dim=1)[0]
 ```

 Next, visualize the results.
 We need a color palette for this.
-Here, we use ade_palette().
-As it is a long array, so
+Here, we use `create_ade20k_label_colormap()`.
+As it returns a long array,
 we don't include it in this guide, please copy it from [the TensorFlow Model Garden repository](https://github.com/tensorflow/models/blob/3f1ca33afe3c1631b733ea7e40c294273b9e406d/research/deeplab/utils/get_dataset_colormap.py#L51).

 ```python